When Is the Best Time to Pay Your Credit Card Bill?

 Extra tips to pay your bills on time

-• Add your bill deadlines to your calendar: It’s important to keep track of when your bills are due to ensure you have enough money in your account to cover them.
-Adding your bill deadlines to your digital or physical calendar will give you a visual reminder of when each bill is due.
+• Add your bill deadlines to your calendar: Keeping track of your bill due dates and ensuring you have enough money to cover them can be a lot easier if you use a calendar.
+If you add your bill deadlines to your digital or physical calendar, you will have a visual reminder of when each bill is due.

-• Sign up for text or email alerts from your issuer: Many credit card issuers and banks offer text or email alerts to remind you of upcoming due dates.
+• Sign up for alerts from your issuer: Many credit card issuers and banks offer text, phone, or email alerts that will remind you of your upcoming due dates.
 You can set up alerts for things like when your bill is due, when a payment has been made, or when you’ve reached a certain spending limit.
-This can help you avoid late fees, overdraft fees, and other charges that can add up over time.

 Turn Daily Expenses into Credit Profile Wins